yunpengn/MultiAttrCNN/README.md

 	- `it` is always used for interactive command, like a shell.
 	- `rm` will delete the container automatically after exit.
 	- `v` and `w` specifies how the directory sharing is done.
 	- `p` will do port forwarding (for tensorboard later).
 Use `tensorboard --logdir ./ --host 0.0.0.0` to run tensorboard.
+Then you can see the board at [http://localhost:7007](http://localhost:7007).
 - From then on, you can start the container by `docker start tensorflow`.
 Then, you can login by `docker exec -it tensorflow bash`.
 To stop the container, run `docker stop tensorflow`.

 ## Licence